 A central component of PROTECT’s research is examining how the UN’s Compacts on Refugees and Migration are received around the world and how they affect public discourses on international protection.
-By the means of AI-driven technology, PROTECT’s two teams from the University of Ljubljana in Slovenia and Lund University in Sweden will map actors and discourses present in traditional media and social media currently shaping the discourse on international protection of refugees.
+By the means of AI-driven technology, PROTECT’s two teams from the University of Ljubljana in Slovenia and the Lund University in Sweden will map actors and discourses present in traditional media and social media currently shaping the discourse on the international protection of refugees.

 In chartering the prevailing global discourses on international protection, analyses of traditional media sources will be combined with analyses of discourses circulating on social media platforms like Facebook, Twitter, YouTube, and Reddit.
-These approaches constitute the essence of PROTECT’s Work Package 7 and will be co-led by the Ljubljana researchers, Slavko Splichal and Boris Mance, and Lund University’s Anamaria Dutceac Segesten.
+These approaches constitute the essence of PROTECT’s Work Package 7 and will be co-led by the Ljubljana researchers, Slavko Splichal and Boris Mance, and Lund University’s Anamaria Dutceac Segesten and Mike Farjam.

 Meet Anamaria Dutceac Segesten

 Anamaria Dutceac Segesten is Senior Lecturer in European Studies at Lund University.
 She has written extensively on the topic of nationalism, collective identity, and conflict.
 She is currently driving several projects investigating the role of social media in democratic politics and is interested in the influence of social media on polarization.
 Below, Dr. Segesten presents her role in PROTECT and some initial findings from the social media research of Work Package 7.